R82 (South Africa): Gauteng

 The R82 road begins in the southern suburbs of Johannesburg, at the southern end of the M1 Johannesburg Municipal Highway.
-It comes from Johannesburg Central in the north as the M1 and changes to the R82 designation just after meeting the N12 Southern Bypass (Johannesburg Ring Road) (Uncle Charlie's Interchange) in Johannesburg South, near the Southgate suburb.
+It comes from Johannesburg Central in the north as the M1 and changes to the R82 designation just after meeting the N12 highway (Johannesburg Southern Bypass) at the Uncle Charlie's Interchange in Johannesburg South, near the Southgate suburb.
 At this interchange, only the N12 and the M1 have access to each other (N12 east to M1 north and M1 south to N12 west, with no direct access between the N12 and the R82).

 At the next off-ramp with Columbine Avenue (M68) by Southgate Shopping Centre, the route stops being a highway and continues southwards as Vereeniging Road (2 lanes in each direction).
-It continues for 6 kilometres to meet the R554 route (Swartkoppies Road) from Alberton just south-west of Kibler Park and they are cosigned southwards for 800 metres up to the western terminus of the R550 route from Nigel (at a four-way-junction), where the R554 route becomes the road westwards towards Lenasia.
+It continues for 6 kilometres, bypassing Meredale, to meet the R554 route (Swartkoppies Road) from Alberton just south-west of Kibler Park and they are cosigned southwards for 800 metres up to the western terminus of the R550 route from Nigel (at a four-way-junction), where the R554 route becomes the road westwards towards Lenasia.

-The R82 continues south for 11 kilometres, crossing into the Midvaal Local Municipality, to meet the R557 route from Meyerton at Walkerville and they are cosigned for 3 kilometres southwards before the R557 route becomes the road westwards towards Kanana Park.
-At the R557 junction in Walkerville, the R82 becomes one lane in each direction.
-The R82 continues for 22 kilometres southwards, through De Deur (where it meets the R551 route), entering the Emfuleni Local Municipality, to enter Vereeniging as Old Johannesburg Road.
+The R82 continues south for 11 kilometres, crossing into the Midvaal Local Municipality, to reach the town of Walkerville, where it meets the R557 route from Meyerton and they are cosigned for 3 kilometres southwards before the R557 route becomes the road westwards towards Kanana Park.
+The R82 continues for 22 kilometres southwards, through De Deur (where it meets the R551 route), entering the Emfuleni Local Municipality, to enter Vereeniging as Old Johannesburg Road, bypassing the suburb of Roshnee.

-At the four-way-junction with the R54 Route (Houtkop Road) near the Duncanville suburb, under the passing R59 Sybrand van Niekerk Freeway, the R82 becomes Voortrekker Street and is the main road southwards through Vereeniging Central.
+At the four-way-junction with the R54 route (Houtkop Road) near the Duncanville suburb, under the passing R59 Sybrand van Niekerk Freeway, the R82 becomes Voortrekker Street and is the main road southwards through Vereeniging Central.
 At Beaconsfield Avenue in Vereeniging Central, the R82 meets the south-eastern terminus of the R28 route from Sebokeng.
-At the 3rd junction afterwards (with Victoria Avenue), the R82 meets the R42 Route from Vanderbijlpark and they become cosigned on the road eastwards from this junction.
+At the 3rd junction afterwards (with Victoria Avenue), the R82 meets the R42 route from Vanderbijlpark and they become cosigned on the road eastwards from this junction.
 At the 2nd junction (with Mario Milani Drive), just after passing under the Vereeniging Railway, the R42 becomes the road northwards towards Three Rivers, leaving the R82 as the road eastwards.
 Right after this junction, the R82 crosses the Vaal River into the Free State.